Fall Updates & Campus News: COVID-19

 Services and Activities

-College Auxiliary Services will continue to operate our dining services, though adjustments in hours, staffing and general operations as required based on density and public health guidance.
+College Auxiliary Services will continue to operate our dining services, with adjustments as required based on density and public health guidance.

 For specific questions, contact Campus Housing and Community Living at [email protected].